input-output-hk/mithril/docs/root/manual/getting-started/run-mithril-devnet.md

 :::info

-You will see that the devnet is launched with the following steps:
+Throughout the devnet launch process, you will encounter the following steps:

-* **Bootstraping the devnet**: generates the artifacts of the devnet depending on the configuration parameters (cryptographic keys, network topology, transactions to setup pool nodes, ...)
+* **Bootstrapping the devnet**: generate the artifacts of the devnet, depending on the configuration parameters (cryptographic keys, network topology, transactions to set up pool nodes, etc)
-* **Start Cardano Network**: run the nodes of the **Cardano Network**, waits for it to be ready and activate the pool nodes
+* **Starting the Cardano network**: run the nodes of the **Cardano network**, wait for it to be ready, and activate the pool nodes.
-* **Start Mithril Network**: run the nodes of the **Mithril Network** that works on top of the **Cardano Network**
+* **Starting the Mithril network**: run the nodes of the **Mithril network**, which will work on top of the **Cardano network**.

 :::

-You should see the following information displayed
+You should see the following information displayed:

 ```bash
 =====================================================================